Keeping the body flexible is as important as having the proper diet……

 Lack of flexibility causes a whole host of problems for our bodies leaving us in a crippled like state of existence as we age, increasing the decline of our overall health.
 If movement increases our pain, we stop moving or we try to avoid that movement.
 As this happens, before we know it, we gain weight due to the lack of movement, in turn this increases our lack of flexibility.

-As a fitness instructor for over 30 years, I have witnessed 50% or more of my students leaving exercise class before the end, missing the last 10 minutes of the dedicated stretch portion.
+As a fitness instructor for over four decades, I have witnessed 50% or more of my students leaving exercise class before the end, missing the last 10 minutes of the dedicated stretch portion.

 All I can say, is DON’T DO IT!